Justin Bannan

-On February 10, 2022, he was sentenced to 16 years in prison for attempted murder without any evidence being allowed to be presented on his concussion history, medically established brain injury from his time in the NFL, or testimony from neurologists or CTE experts.
+In 2019, Bannan wounded an acupuncturist when he shot her in the shoulder as she entered her treatment room, where he had been hiding.
+Bannan was sentenced to sixteen years imprisonment for attempted murder and felony assault in 2022.

-Early years
+Early life

 Bannan graduated from Bella Vista High School in Fair Oaks, California, in 1997 and was a letterman in football and basketball.
+Bannan received a scholarship to play football at the University of Colorado Boulder, where he was a starter for the Buffaloes from 1997 to 2001.

 Professional career

 Buffalo Bills

-Bannan was drafted by the Buffalo Bills in the fifth round (139th overall) of the 2002 NFL Draft and played for them through the 2005 season.
+Bannan was selected by the Buffalo Bills in the fifth round (139th overall) of the 2002 NFL draft and played for them through the 2005 season.

 Baltimore Ravens

 Bannan joined the Baltimore Ravens before the 2006 season and played for them until 2009.
 In the 2008 season, he set a personal-best with 30 solo tackles (56 total), one sack and one interception.

-Denver Broncos
+Denver Broncos (first stint)

 On March 5, 2010, Bannan signed a five-year contract with the Denver Broncos.
 On March 3, 2011, the Broncos released Bannan.